Revolution-Populi/revpop-web3portal/README.md

-BitShares-UI
+Revpop-Web3Portal
 ============
 [中文版](README_zh.md)

-This is the reference wallet of BitShares Blockchain which connects to BitShares Blockchain nodes (*bitshares-core*).
+This is the reference wallet of Revpop Blockchain which connects to Revpop Blockchain nodes (*revpop-core*).

 This reference wallet is a browser based wallet, which means *your keys are stored locally* in your browser and *never leaves it* while using the wallet.
 You should *never expose your keys to anyone* as transactions are signed locally before transmitting them to a node.

 ## Getting started

-Building BitShares-UI browser based reference wallet depends on node version 10.
+Building Revpop-UI browser based reference wallet depends on node version 10.

 On Ubuntu or OSX, the easiest way to install node is to use [Node Version Manager](https://github.com/creationix/nvm).